 3. Sensitivity Analysis

 Sensitivity analysis helps you understand how changes in input values affect the output of your model.
 You can use data tables or scenario analysis to explore different input values and their impact on your results.
-(See Also: How To Create A List In A Cell In Google Sheets)
+(See Also: How To Change Decimal Places In Google Sheets Mobile)

 Example: You could create a data table that varies the sales growth rate and observes the impact on projected profits.